-As Loughborough is in Britain (Mercia, not 'Merica), I am a lecturer in the traditional British sense of the word – see for example Wikipedia.
+As Loughborough is in Britain, I am a lecturer in the traditional British sense of the word – see for example Wikipedia.
 Hence, my responsibilities include not only teaching, but also research and enterprise (roughly, bringing science out into the world); and my position is the entry level of the promotion ladder that continues with senior lecturer, reader, and professor.

 Of course, the qualifiers “permanent” and “tenure” come with the caveat that academic positions in the UK are not as permanent as (for example) Beamte in Germany (you can get fired if you “underperform”).
-And, of course, I still have to reach the end of my probation period (but the requirements for that are nicer than what I have been told about tenure; probably also because it is much simpler to fire people).
+Accordingly, the university prefers to call these positions “open ended”.

 In conclusion, comparing academic roles on an international scale is hard, and tempts one to use ill-fitting analogies.